Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/AzureRM.Storage.md

 Checks the availability of a Storage account name.

 ### [Get-AzureRmStorageAccountNetworkRuleSet](Get-AzureRmStorageAccountNetworkRuleSet.md)
-Gets the NetWorkRule property of a Storage Account
+Gets the NetWorkRule property of a Storage account

 ### [Get-AzureRmStorageContainer](Get-AzureRmStorageContainer.md)
 Gets or lists Storage blob containers